 The major in ecology and evolutionary biology offers opportunities for careers in areas such as environmental health, resource management, and basic and applied ecological research.
-In addition to core classes, 18 hours of electives must be selected from the following courses:
+Students are required to complete the previously stated required courses, which must include BSC 320 and two of the remaining three core courses.
+The "Required by Major" courses for Ecology and Evolutionary Biology are: